yp/reHCstar/docs/README.md

 ### Running Time Management ###

-`reHCstar-mgr.py` provides basic tools for limiting its total running time (CPU time).
+`reHCstar-mgr` provides basic tools for limiting its total running time (CPU time).
 In particular, option `--time-limit=SS` specifies the maximum running time of the program (`SS` seconds).
 For the proper functioning of this feature, the option `--cmd-time` must be valid.
-If the program execution exceeds the given time limit, then `reHCstar-mgr.py` tries to save the solution computed so far in a file whose name is the name specified by the option `--results` concatenated with the (fixed) extension `.part`.
+If the program execution exceeds the given time limit, then `reHCstar-mgr` tries to save the solution computed so far in a file whose name is the name specified by the option `--results` concatenated with the (fixed) extension `.part`.
 The saved solution could be _partial_ (if the original instance has been